-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (2) Without limiting subregulation (1)(d), a change at the workplace includes - (a) a change to the workplace itself or any aspect of the work environment; or - (b) a change to a system of work, a process or a procedure. - (3) A health and safety representative for workers at a workplace may request a review of a control measure if the representative reasonably believes that - (a) a circumstance referred to in subregulation (1)(a), (b), (c), (d), (e) or (f) affects or may affect the health and safety of a member of the work group represented by the health and safety representative; and - (b) the duty holder has not adequately reviewed the control measure in response to the circumstance.
+- (2) Without limiting paragraph (1)(d), a change at the workplace includes: - (a) a change to the workplace itself or any aspect of the work environment; or - (b) a change to a system of work, a process or a procedure. - (3) A health and safety representative for workers at a workplace may request a review of a control measure if the representative reasonably believes that: - (a) a circumstance referred to in paragraph (1)(a), (b), (c), (d), (e) or (f) affects or may affect the health and safety of a member of the work group represented by the health and safety representative; and - (b) the duty holder has not adequately reviewed the control measure in response to the circumstance.

-Division 3 - Lead risk work
+Division 3-Lead risk work

-402. Identifying lead risk work
+402 Identifying lead risk work

 (1) A person conducting a business or undertaking at a workplace must assess each lead process carried out by the business or undertaking at the workplace to determine if lead risk work is carried out in the process.
-Penalty: In the case of -